Debbie Reynolds Dead at 84

 You could watch her perfectly polished scenes with Kelly and Donald O'Connor a million times and never think for one second that Reynolds hadn't been dancing all her life.
 She was certainly known as a triple threat ever after.

-Her cheerful self-deprecation was a hallmark of her personality that extended even into her personal life.
+But her cheerful self-deprecation was a hallmark of her personality that extended even into her personal life.
 A few years ago she humorously compared herself to Jennifer Aniston when she recalled being the odd woman out when her first husband, Eddie Fisher, left her to marry the recently widowed Elizabeth Taylor in 1959.

-But years after the fact, Reynolds didn't hold back when asked about the subject, her candor about love, loss and self-scrutiny resembling the type of no-holds-barred straight talk daughter Carrie became famous for as well.
+But years after the fact, Reynolds didn't hold back when asked about the subject.
+Her candor about love, loss and self-scrutiny resembled the type of no-holds-barred straight talk daughter Carrie became famous for as well.

 "I was the last to find out about the affair," Reynolds told the Daily Mail in 2010.
 "There had been hints in the papers and I had noticed that when I turned up at functions or parties on my own my friends were whispering.